-Before you accept or decline a certain test or treatment, we ask that you thoroughly research the available information, ask questions, so you may make responsible, informed choices and decisions for yourself and your baby.
+Before you accept or decline a certain test or treatment, I do ask that you thoroughly research the available information and ask questions so you can make responsible, informed choices and decisions for yourself and for your baby.

 Childbirth preparation classes

-Labor and birth
+Labor and Birth

 Who's coming to my birth?

 Did you know that only five percent of mothers spontaneously go into labor on their due date?
 This means that even two babies with nicely spaced due dates may choose the same day to be born.
 To be prepared for these rare situations we have back-up agreements between practices.
 We understand the importance of having only familiar faces at your birth, so during extremely busy times and whenever possible we will facilitate a meeting between client and all potential team members prior to the birth.
 There is NO extra cost to you in the event that a back-up midwife is called to attend your birth.

 Your midwife team comes prepared to handle emergencies: we carry oxygen, resuscitation equipment and may administer certain medications to the mother after the birth of the baby in case of abnormal bleeding.
 We are trained and up-to-date in CPR and Neonatal Resuscitation.